Chunking

 Chunking economics

-When determining your overall chunking strategy, you must consider your budget along with your quality and throughput requirements for your text corpus.
+When determining your overall chunking strategy, you must consider your budget along with your quality and throughput requirements for your document corpus.
 There are engineering costs for the design and implementation of each unique chunking implementation and per-document processing costs that differ depending upon the approach.
+If your documents have embedded or linked media, you must consider the economics of processing those elements.
+For chunking, this processing generally uses language models to generate descriptions of the media, and those descriptions are then chunked.
+An alternate approach with some media is to pass them as-is to a multi-modal model at inferencing time, but that approach wouldn't affect the chunking economics.

 The following are factors to consider when looking at the cost of your overall solution: